Finchfield

 Finchfield is a suburb of Wolverhampton, West Midlands, England.
 It is located south-west of the city centre, within the Tettenhall Wightwick Ward between the Merry Hill and Tettenhall Regis Wards of Wolverhampton City Council.
 Many of the streets have arboreal/plant related names.

 History

+Finchfield was a small village before the early 20th century, when parcels of agricultural land and the gardens and grounds of gentlemen were sold off for housing.
 Until 1974, Finchfield was a district of South Staffordshire.
-Finchfield was nothing more than a small village until the 20th Century, when parcels of agricultural land and the gardens and grounds of gentlemen were sold off for housing.

 Churches

 Windmill Community Church is a non-denominational Christian church.

 Library

-Finchfield library was one of nine Wolverhampton libraries that Wolverhampton City Council planned to close or merge, under plans to create 'community hubs' in the city.
-A consultation was launched after an outcry by the public over the plans, and several 'Save Our Library' campaigns were started.
-It was proposed that Finchfield library would be closed and moved to Bradmore Community Centre, or extended to include community services.
-On 28 November 2012, the council announced that Finchfield library along with a few others, would remain open where they are.
+Finchfield library was one of nine Wolverhampton libraries that the City Council planned to close or merge under plans to create 'community hubs' in the city.
+In November 2012, after a consultation showed strong opposition, the council announced that Finchfield library and some others would remain open.

 Facilities

 Westacre Infant school and Uplands Junior school are situated in this area.
 There are also two public houses, "The Chestnut Tree" and "Westacres".

-In the centre of Finchfield is a Lidl supermarket, which has been the subject of a public inquiry after it appealed refusal of planning permission when applying to extend the store.
-The planned extension would result in the demolition of a Victorian era property, which residents and the City Council have appealed against, though the Planning Inspectorate have now granted permission for the extension to go ahead.
+In the centre of Finchfield is a Lidl supermarket.
+In 2013 this was the subject to a public inquiry after it appealed refusal of planning permission to extend the store that would have led to the demolition of a Victorian era property.
+The Planning Inspectorate finally granted permission for the extension.